Penalized Ensemble Kalman Filters for High Dimensional Non-linear Systems: Simulations

-where $\text{RMSE}_t$ is an element of a vector indicating the RMSE at time point $t$, $ \v{x}_t $ is a vector of the true hidden state variables, $ \hat{\v{x}}_t $ is a filter's estimators for the true state vector, and $ || \cdot ||_2 $ is the $ \ell_2 $ norm.
-We will refer to quantiles such as the mean or median RMSE to be the mean or median of the elements of the RMSE vector.
+where $\text{RMSE}_t$ is an element of a vector RMSE at any time point $t$, $ \v{x}_t $ is a vector of the true hidden state variables, $ \hat{\v{x}}_t $ is a filter's predictor for the true state vector, and $ || \cdot ||_2 $ is the $ \ell_2 $ norm.
+We will refer to statistics such as the mean or median RMSE to be the mean or median of the elements of the RMSE vector.